 Through our subsidiaries, we engage in a number of diverse business activities.
 Our operating businesses are managed on an unusually decentralized basis.
 There are essentially no centralized or integrated business functions (such as sales, marketing, purchasing, legal or human resources) and there is minimal involvement by our corporate headquarters in the day-to-day business activities of the operating businesses.
 Our senior corporate management team participates in and is ultimately responsible for significant capital allocation decisions, investment activities and the selection of the Chief Executive to head each of the operating businesses.
 It also is responsible for establishing and monitoring Berkshire's corporate governance efforts, including, but not limited to, communicating the appropriate "tone at the top" messages to its employees and associates, monitoring governance efforts at the operating businesses, and participating in the resolution of governance-related issues as needed.
 The business segment data (Note 17 to the Consolidated Financial Statements) should be read in conjunction with this discussion.
-We completed the acquisition of The Lubrizol Corporation on September 16, 2011 and its results are included for the first quarter of 2012 as a component of manufacturing, service and retailing businesses in the preceding table.
+We completed the acquisition of The Lubrizol Corporation on September 16, 2011 and its results are included for the second quarter and first six months of 2012 as a component of manufacturing, service and retailing businesses in the preceding table.

-During the first quarter of 2011, insurance underwriting results of our reinsurance operations included after-tax losses of approximately \$1.1 billion from several significant catastrophe events.
-We incurred no significant losses from catastrophes during the first quarter of 2012.
+During the first six months of 2011, our reinsurance operations incurred insurance losses of approximately \$1.2 billion, after tax, from several significant catastrophe events, most of which occurred in the first quarter.
+Losses incurred from catastrophes during the first six months of 2012 were relatively insignificant.

-Investment and derivative gains/losses in the first quarter included after-tax gains from derivative contracts of \$650 million in 2012 and \$176 million in 2011.
-Investment and derivative gains/losses in the first quarter also included after-tax other-than-temporary impairment ("OTTI") losses of \$219 million in 2012 and \$322 million in 2011.
+In the second quarter and first six months of 2012, investment and derivative gains/losses included after-tax losses from derivative contracts of \$693 million and \$43 million, respectively.
+In 2011, derivative contracts produced after-tax losses of \$120 million in the second quarter and after-tax gains of \$56 million in the first six months.
+Investment and derivative gains/losses in the first six months also included after-tax other-than-temporary impairment ("OTTI") losses of \$219 million in 2012 and \$322 million in 2011.
 In 2012, the OTTI losses related to fixed maturity investments in a single issuer where we concluded that we are unlikely to receive all contractual cash flows when due.
 In 2011, the OTTI losses related to certain equity securities.
+In the second quarter of 2011, we recognized an after-tax gain of approximately \$806 million from the redemption of our investment in Goldman Sachs 10% Preferred Stock.
 We believe that realized investment gains/losses and OTTI losses are often meaningless in terms of understanding our reported results or evaluating our economic performance.
-These gains and losses and changes in the equity and credit markets from period to period have caused and will likely continue to cause significant volatility in our periodic earnings.
+The timing and magnitude of investment and derivative gains and losses has caused and will likely continue to cause significant volatility in our periodic earnings.